TNK-BP co-owners to bid for entire BP stake

 A source close to the AAR consortium, which groups Mikhail Fridman, German Khan, Viktor Vekselberg and Len Blavatnik, said it would make a binding offer by mid-October.

-"We will pay cash, but have not yet determined the price," the source said on Wednesday.
+"We will pay cash, but have not yet determined the price," said the source.

 AAR had previously said it was willing to pay $10 billion for half of BP's stake in Russia's third-largest oil company.